teaghan/AI-Enhanced-Education/index.md

 There are numerous AI tools available that are either specifically designed for education or can be used effectively in educational contexts.
 Below is a list of some tools I have explored and found particularly useful.
 While this list is not exhaustive—newer and better tools are continuously being developed—it serves as a starting point for educators looking to integrate AI into their teaching practices.

 Each link will take you to a description of the tool, an explanation of how it can be used, and links to get you started.
-Each tool offers useful free access options and some offer paid plans for enhanced features (note: I have no affiliation with any of them).
+These tools offer useful free access options and some offer paid plans for enhanced features.

 - [ChatGPT](./md_files/ChatGPT.html)
 - [Custom GPTs](./md_files/custom_GPTs.html)